Skip to content

 Her Edit LDN: Christine Kitching & Her Experiences Working in the Fashion Industry

 After much anticipation, Her Edit LDN is officially back!
-For our first interview of the Autumn/Winter season, we sat down with Christine Kitching, Chief Business Development Officer at Marquee Brands, to chat about what she does, her inspirations, favourite sneakers, and why female empowerment is so important in the workplace.
+For our first interview of the Autumn/Winter season, we sat down with Christine Kitching, International Business Executive from Marquee Brands, to chat about what she does, her inspirations, favourite sneakers, and why female empowerment is so important in the workplace.
 So, let's get to it!

-Christine oversees all non-US business growth endeavors, including forming new high-level group strategic partnerships and business operations.
-With 20 years of experience under her belt, she has a proven track record of delivering results and driving company exec level strategies and financial performance.
-A well-respected market expert with combined luxury and consumer fashion, retail, sport/active, and home/lifestyle brand experience, she works across nine brands across the globe.
+Christine led all non-US business growth endeavours, including forming new high-level group strategic partnerships so to grow their portfolio of Brands Internationally.
+With 20 years of very diverse and interesting experiences under her belt, Christine shares a lot of her experience across this timeline, she has a proven track record of delivering results and driving company exec level strategies and financial performance.
+A well respected market expert with combined Luxury and Consumer Fashion and Retail experience in all categories, globally.

 Her Edit LDN: Christine Kitching & Her Experiences Working in the Fashion Industry